epfl-ada/ada-2023-project-patterndetectives/webstory.md

 To unravel the cinematic enigma, we computed a rank percentile born from normalized movie ratings and revenues and accounting for inflation's dramatic influence.
 Here, a rank percentile edging towards 1 signals a successful actor duo.
 We have considered a successful movie to be successful if its ranking was in the 40% more successful movies, which, in our script, equates to a rank percentile of 0.6 or higher.
 Using the cast of features above, we trained a logistic regression model on the training set (80% of the data) and evaluated it on the test set.
 Our crystal ball is ready and the stage is set for success! 🌟🎥

 ## Ending credits
+In summary, this work explores the intricate dynamics of successful collaborations in the American movie industry.
+From the interconnected web of actors, composers and directors to the influence of genres and the significance of age difference, the analysis unveils the multifaceted nature of success in this creative ecosystem.
+The study's findings underscore the importance of collaboration, genre diversity, and experienced actors in shaping the success of cinematic endeavors.
+As the curtain falls, the movie industry continues to weave its captivating narrative, driven by the harmonious interplay of talent, creativity, and strategic collaborations.